Contextual Salience for Fast and Accurate Sentence Vectors: Introduction

-Combining the CoSal pattern with a weighted bag-of-words yields unprecedented transfer learning performance.
-Since this linear combination of words should be in the same vector space as the initial words, one can the recursively extract the meaning from a sentence vector.
-For the algorithm, we assume one of a sentence vector's closest words is representative of the vector.
-Under this assumption, we develop a pathfinding algorithm from an empty word list to the word list best approximating the sentence embedding.

-Initially, cosine distance was used to measure the distance between a generated sentence vector and a goal sentence vector, providing numerous advantages over Euclidean distance \cite{emmery_2017}.
-However, cosine distance implies that all dimensions are equally valuable and uncorrelated, as it is calculated as a dot product along the dimensions.
-Thus, it still produces noisy measurements.
-Noting that M-distance can be calculated between any two points with an underlying distribution, an application of the law of cosines gives rise to a more robust and context-aware alternative to cosine distance, capable of realizing that ``cardinal" and ``red" are less related to one another in the context of an essay about Stanford than in an article about the color green.
+Initially, cosine distance was used to measure the distance between a generated sentence vector and a target sentence vector, providing numerous advantages over Euclidean distance \cite{emmery_2017}.
+However, cosine distance still implies that all dimensions are equally valuable and uncorrelated, calculated as a dot product.
+Thus, it still produces context-blind measurements.
+Noting that M-distance can be calculated between any two points given an underlying distribution, an application of the law of cosines is used to define a robust and context-aware alternative to cosine distance, capable of realizing that ``cardinal" (A color but also a metonym for Stanford) and ``red" are less related to one another in the context of news about Stanford research than in an article about the color green.